Plenituz/anyfront/README.md

 All that in one command, without you needing to know anything about AWS, GCP or Terraform.
 You don't even need to have their CLI installed.

 Anyfront makes it really easy to deploy your website but also:
-- Is always up-to-date, the infrastructure templates will evolve overtime to keep up with the latest best practices, you don't have to touch anything to get the latest improvements
+- Is always up-to-date, the infrastructure templates will evolve overtime to keep up with the latest best practices, you don't have to touch anything to get the latest improvements and cost savings from AWS/GCP
 - Is portable, the deployments can run on any machine with a container runtime, no dependencies to install

 Interested?
 Need some help?
-Reach out on [Discord](https://discord.gg/6Cwa6A8nF8)!
+Reach out on [Discord](https://hub.barbe.app/discord)!

 ## 2 minutes getting started